kalabox/kalabox/docs/users/config.md

     share: 'web:/usr/share/nginx/html'
 ```

-### Example 2: Share a data container mount to a custom code root
+### Example 2: Optimize sharing for a large Drupal project.

 This example will create a directory called `wwwdocs` inside your local app root and it will sync that directory with what is inside your `data` container at `/code`.
+It will only sync `index.php` and everything in you custom modules folder while also ignoring your Drupal files directory.

 ```yaml
 name: example2